 Checkpoint: El Plomo Summit 5,424 m / 17,800 ft

 You get to the last tip, thinking it’s gonna be the summit, but damn, there’s just a little bit more.
 The summit is just behind, so it’s just 10ish minutes until you will finally see the flag flapping in the wind.
 What a relief!!

 After the necessary summit pic in every direction, I like to sit and eat my snickers.
 It’s my not so guilty summit reward.
 The El Plomo mountain summit tends to be windy and it clouds over in the early afternoons, which is why it’s a best practice to arrive before 1pm.

 On the way down, if you’re good with crampons and comfortable with your ice ax / self-stopping abilities, you can head directly down the Iver glacier, straight to the Pirca del Inca.
 If you’re not sure of your abilities or the ice / snow is bad, just go down how you came.

 The benefit of the quad splitting steep inclines on the way up, is that the downward trek goes quite fast.
 You can get back to Federación base camp in 2-3 hours if you’re confident with your feet and have good boots.

-A typical technique if you have higher soled boots with solid grip is long, downward strides.
+A good technique if you have hard-bottomed boots is long, downward strides.
 You lean your body slightly backwards with all the pressure focusing into your heels.
 The key here is finding the softer parts with millions of smaller rocks and pebbles, so that your heels can really sink in.

 It can take a while to get the hang of this technique but once you overcome the fear and learn to trust your legs, feet and boots, you basically will fly down the mountain when on this type of terrain.